saltstack/salt/doc/topics/tutorials/master-cluster.rst

 memory aes key.
 Each cluster peer also has access to the `cluster_pki_dir` where a cluster wide public and private key are stored.
 In addition, the cluster wide aes key is generated and stored in the `cluster_pki_dir`.
-Further, when operation as a cluster, minion keys are stored in the `cluster_pki_dir` instead of the master's `pki_dir`.
+Further, when operating as a cluster, minion keys are stored in the `cluster_pki_dir` instead of the master's `pki_dir`.